 Applicant tracking systems act like CRM systems for managing candidate prioritization and communication.
 With advances in machine learning, ATS can intelligently filter applicants and manage the communication with them via conversational AI.
+AI-powered applicant tracking software enables businesses to improve the recruitment process.
 Get your ATS related questions answered:

 What is an Applicant Tracking System (ATS)?